Memory and Math: Multiplication

 Take some time to practice memorization skills as you learn your facts.
 This is an important skill to build that will help you all over the place including math facts, formulas, spelling words, names, dates, telephone numbers, shopping lists, geography and more!

-Susan Jarema is the founder of Googol Learning, the Crazy 4 Math Contest, TVvgFREE.com, New Earth Marketing and Kidzinfo.
+Susan Jarema is the founder of Googol Learning, the Crazy 4 Math Contest [link no longer active], TVvgFREE.com, New Earth Marketing and Kidzinfo.
 The Googol Learning Website has many free resources to inspire mathematics and family learning in your home through music, games, stories and layered learning.